 This curious dynamic of long-term epidemic cycling, followed by centuries of inactivity, is a distinctive feature of plague in Europe, where plague has been identified in both pandemic and pre-pandemic periods.
 As one of the oldest known strains of plague was discovered in Scandinavia [1], there is great potential for an intensive examination of Y. pestis in this region to reveal novel insight into the long-term epidemiology of plague.

 Despite the recent boom in ancient Y. pestis sequencing, Scandinavia is currently represented by only two genomes from Sweden (~5000 YBP) and Norway (~700 YBP).
 Due to this limited data, it is currently unknown to what extent plague was a local, endemic disease in this region as compared to novel epidemics with successive re-introduction.
 In addition, the identification of plague in pre-pandemic Scandinavia suggests the potential for Y. pestis to have been present in this region outside of historically documented pandemics.
-Furthermore, the available historical documentation primarily derives from large commercial centres whereas Scandinavia archives, such as those in the Denmark, have retained limited information about the plague and its impact on society [2].
+Furthermore, the available historical documentation primarily derives from large commercial centres whereas Scandinavian archives, such as those in the Denmark, have retained limited information about the plague and its impact on society [2].

 In response to this region’s historical importance and lack of genomic representation, this study samples and screens skeletal remains from Danish archaeological sites occupied over 900 years, to detect the presence of Y. pestis.
 Following genomic capture of Y. pestis from plague-positive individuals, we examine the temporal and geographic structure of Danish plague within a global context.